 This fantastic charity aims to improve understanding and treatment for people suffering with PMS.

-So little is known about what people who menstruate go through every single month, so this charity advocates for PMS and gets people understanding their bodies and options.
+So little is known about what people who menstruate go through every single month, so this charity advocates for PMS and gets people understanding their bodies.

 Are there any growing charities you want to support this Autumn?
 What is your favourite growing charity?
-What do you think of the charities I’ve highlighted here?
+What do you think of the charities in this blog post?

 Let me know all your thoughts in the comments below 🙂